qmk/qmk_firmware/keyboards/eagle_viper/v2/readme.md

 Based heavily on Rasmus Schults [Duck Lightsaver QMK Port](https://github.com/qmk/qmk_firmware/tree/master/keyboards/lightsaver)

-Special thanks to profanum429 for debugging help and contributions to getting my Eagle code to work for the Viper.
+Special thanks to profanum429 for debugging help and contributions to support the Viper and LED indicators.